 Underpinning this need for change is the principle that every person has a fundamental right to access quality healthcare.
 In Australia, as with many nations around the world, we are challenged by the tyrannies of distance and equity and ensuring delivery of high-quality health services to remote and indigenous communities, where health facilities are not as prolific or advanced as in metropolitan areas.

 We are also faced with those in lower socio-economic situations, and those already experiencing underlying poor health, who may require extra care at little or no cost.

-Colin Hackwood, who recently joined Aurecon as Director, Program Advisory and Health Lead, NSW, shares his thoughts on the future of healthcare delivery in Australia, based on this principle, in the video below.
+Colin Hackwood, who acted in the role as Director, Program Advisory and Health Lead, NSW, at Aurecon during the COVID-19 pandemic, shares his thoughts on the future of healthcare delivery in Australia, based on this principle, in the video below.

 Out of adversity comes opportunity and certainly in the current era of necessity, innovation will come to the fore.
 What we have realised in the current crisis is that situations can arise and change rapidly, with little time for preparation.

 Now, the need for more hospital beds in high acute, that is Intensive Care Units (ICUs), High Dependency Units (HDUs), and step-down areas, and subacute areas for infectious diseases, is critically important.
 Will this be the way of the future?
 Will infectious diseases become more common and spread faster than we have ever seen before, or will we develop the means of stopping them in their tracks before an outbreak becomes a pandemic?

 We can’t be sure but being able to quickly turn inpatient wards into ICUs for example, as well as repurposing other areas (while sending lessor acuity patients elsewhere or home) and back again will become the new norm.
 Designing in this flexibility in the spaces as well as the technology to deliver the requisite services when needed from the outset will be crucial.